zhengqigao/PRML-Solution-Manual/README.md

 **Jan 31,2019**

 Currently, I have finished all the problems before Problem 10.26.
 However, I may suspend updating the solution manual due to several personal reasons.

-I promise that I will get back on 13th Feb.
+**Feb 19,2019**

+I have got back to update the solution manual.

 ### Acknowledgments